awsdocs/amazon-textract-developer-guide/doc_source/API_DocumentLocation.md

 # DocumentLocation<a name="API_DocumentLocation"></a>

 The Amazon S3 bucket that contains the document to be processed\.
-It's used by asynchronous operations such as [StartDocumentTextDetection](API_StartDocumentTextDetection.md)\.
+It's used by asynchronous operations\.

 The input document can be an image file in JPEG or PNG format\.
 It can also be a file in PDF format\.